vargalaszlo87/rf-mixer-dg-mosfet/README.md

 ## 🧭 Let's see how it works

-The coupling capacitors (C1, C5) route the signals to the two gates.
+The coupling capacitors (C1, C2) route the signals to the two gates.
 These values are good choices for more bands.
+What size gate resistor is the best?
+This question is not trivial.
+Choosing a higher value menas less load in the previous stage, but more sensitive to noise.
+If it is smaller, it is less sensitive to noise, but the load is greater.
+In this case the value 100k (R1, R2) is a good compromise, many factory circuits use it.